beginner4a3/weather-app/README.md

 This project is configured for deployment on Vercel.
 The `vercel.json` file contains the necessary configuration for proper routing and build settings.

+### Vercel Deployment

+Vercel provides HTTPS by default, so the geolocation feature should work correctly when deployed there.
+If you're experiencing issues with the "Use My Location" feature on Vercel, please check:

+1. That your browser is allowing location access for the site
+2. That you're accessing the site via HTTPS
+3. That your browser supports the Geolocation API

 ## Contributing

 1. Fork the repository